-II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
-(Core)

-II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director.
-(Core)

-II.A.1.b) Final approval of the program director resides with the Review Committee.
-(Core)

-Background and Intent: While the ACGME recognizes the value of input from numerous individuals in the management of a fellowship, a single individual must be designated as program director and have overall responsibility for the program.
-The program director's nomination is reviewed and approved by the GMEC.
-Final approval of the program director resides with the applicable ACGME Review Committee.

-II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core)

-II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time as specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
-(Core)

-Programs with up to four approved fellow positions must be provided with a minimum of 10 percent time.
+II.A.1. here must be one faculty member appointed as program director ith authority and accountability for the overall program, including ompliance with all applicable program requirements. ^(Core) II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director. ^(Core) ll.A.1.b) Final approval of the program director resides with the Review Committee. ^(Core) individuals in program direction nomination is I Intent: While the ACGME recognizes the value of input from numerous e management of a fellowship, a single individual must be designated a r and have overall responsibility for the program.
+The program director viewed and approved by the GMEC.
+Final approval of the program with the applicable ACGME Review Committee. as II.A.2.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core) II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time as specified below for administration of the program.
+This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors. ^(Core) 1 II.A.2.a).(1) Programs with up to four approved fellow positions must be provided with a minimum of 10 percent time.
 Programs with five or six approved fellow positions must be provided with a minimum of 20 percent time.
 Programs with seven or more approved fellow positions must be provided with a minimum of 20 percent time plus an additional 0.5 percent time for each approved position.
-(Core)
+At a minimum, the program director must be provided with the salary support required to devote 10 percent FTE of non-clinical time to the administration of the program.
+Additional support for the program director and the associate program director(s must be provided based on program size as follows: ^(Core) - I Number of Approved Minimum Aggregate Fellow Positions Program Director/Associate Director/Associate

+Program Director FTE